AaSiKu/Laminar-InterIIT-14.0/README.md

 GRANT ALL ON SCHEMA public TO admin;
 \q
 ```
+**Note:** You must update your role in the user table to view all workflows as admin and other higher level options.
 **Note:** User authentication tables are automatically created when the API server starts.

 ### 6. Run Setup Script